Injuries, though, don’t always happen, and having to pay big money for them can be an unwelcome surprise. Medical expenses can add

 up quickly.
 Combine that with car repairs and you can be in for financial ruin.

 Do you use your health insurance?
 Do you use your personal injury protection?
 Can you use both?
+Which insurance carriers should you consider?
+And why?

 Auto insurance vs health insurance is an age-old comparison.
 In this guide, you’ll learn about the benefits of both auto insurance and health insurance and why you need both to be fully covered in the event of a serious accident.